JvanKatwijk/qt-dab/README.md

 While there are dozens of configuration options, take note of the following ones:

-:information_source: chose 'CONGIG+=NO_SSE' if you  NOT are compiling on/for an X86_64 based system.
+:information_source: choose 'CONFIG+=NO_SSE' if you  NOT are compiling on/for an X86_64 based system.
+If compiling on/for an x86_64 PC choose `CONFIG += PC',
+the software will then use SSE instructions.

-:infoirmation_source: One may choose between 'CONFIG += single' or 'CONFIG += double'.
+:information_source: Choose between 'CONFIG += single' or 'CONFIG += double'.
 In the latter case, all computations in the "front end" are done with double precision arithmetic.

-:information_source: Devices like SDRplay, AIRspy, RTLSDR, Lime, and HackRf can be included in the configuration even if no support library is installed (soapy can not).
-Qt-DAB tries to read in the required library functions when the device is selected in run time.
+:information_source: Devices like SDRplay, AIRspy, RTLSDR, Lime, HackRf and Adalm Pluto can be included in the configuration *even if no support library is installed*.
+(Note that including *Soapy* requires Soapy libraries to be installed, so this does not apply for Soapy.
+Qt-DAB is designed such that on selecting a device in runtime, the required functions from the device library are linked to.

-:information_source: Note that for including "soapy" in the configuration, the soapy  software should have been installed.
-The current version is developed on an Fedora box, the soapy library used does not seem compatible with the soapy library on Ubuntu, soapy is NOT configured in the AppImage.
+:information_source: The Soapy library used in Ubuntu 20 (used for building the AppImage) seems incompatible with Soapy libraries installed on other versions of Ubuntu and other Linux distributions, therefore *soapy* is **NOT** configured for inclusion in the AppImage.

-:information_source: Note that your choice **SHOULD** be `CONFIG += tiiLib` (see step 4), the alternative option 'CONFIG+=preCompiled' will **NOT** work since it requires sources not available under an open source license.
-However, the built-in libraries allow access to a preconfigured database (see step 4).
+:information_source: Note that your choice **SHOULD** be `CONFIG += tiiLib` rather than `CONFIG += preCompiled' (see step 4), 'CONFIG+=preCompiled' will **NOT** work since the required sources are **NOT** open source.

 :information_source: Uncomment the line *DEFINES += __THREADED_BACKEND* if you intend to have more than one backend running simultaneously.
 E.g. activating the automatic search for an EPG service starts a separate service if found.